Open Source · Open Hardware

 Humanity

-OpenMuscle is building affordable, open-source pressure myography sensors that predict finger movements using machine learning.
+OpenMuscle builds affordable, open-source pressure myography sensors that read finger movement from the forearm.
+One signal, three uses: prosthetic control, a human interface device, and training data for humanoid robotics.
 No patents.
 No paywalls.
 Just technology that belongs to everyone.

 60